Reframe Rethink Restore

 Restore

-While past headlines suggested red wine could be good for your heart, current research tells a different story.
-Even moderate drinking—just 1-2 drinks—has been linked to increased risks of cancer, brain shrinkage, disrupted sleep, and higher anxiety.
-The World Health Organization, CDC, U.S. Surgeon General, and major cancer research groups now agree: no level of alcohol consumption is considered safe.
-The risks aren’t limited to heavy drinkers—they affect people across the entire spectrum.
+Past headlines often suggested moderate drinking could be healthy, but current research tells a different story.
+Even moderate drinking has been linked to increased cancer risk, disrupted sleep, anxiety, and other health concerns.
+The World Health Organization, CDC, and major cancer research organizations now agree no level of alcohol consumption is considered completely safe.

 There is a shift coming in how society views alcohol.